MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 #### Error 1001: Invalid amount

-The [create order](https://docs-api.multisafepay.com/reference/createorder) request contained an invalid amount.
+The [create order](https://docs-api.multisafepay.com/reference/createorder) request contains an invalid amount.

 All amounts must be given in cents, e.g. 10 EUR = 1000 **not** 10,00.
 The minimum transaction amount we can process is 1 euro cent (0.01 EUR).